Maura Healey: 2014

 In October 2013, Healey announced her candidacy for attorney general.
 Coakley was retiring from the office to run for governor.
 On September 9, 2014, Healey won the Democratic primary by 126,420 votes, defeating former State Senator Warren Tolman, 62.4% to 37.6%.

-Healey's campaign was endorsed by State Senators Stan Rosenberg, Dan Wolf, Jamie Eldridge and America's largest resource for pro-choice women in politics, EMILY's List.
-It was also endorsed by Northeast District Attorney David Sullivan, Holyoke Mayor Alex Morse, Fitchburg Mayor Lisa Wong, and Northampton Mayor David Narkewicz.
-Organizations that endorsed the campaign include the Planned Parenthood Advocacy Fund of Massachusetts, MassEquality, and the Victory Fund.
+Healey's campaign was endorsed by State Senators Stan Rosenberg, Dan Wolf, and Jamie Eldridge.
+It was also endorsed by Northwestern District Attorney David Sullivan, Holyoke Mayor Alex Morse, Fitchburg Mayor Lisa Wong, and Northampton Mayor David Narkewicz.
+Organizations that endorsed the campaign include the Planned Parenthood Advocacy Fund of Massachusetts, MassEquality, the Victory Fund, and EMILY's List.
 Healey wrote an op-ed in the Worcester Telegram and Gazette on upholding the Massachusetts buffer zone law, which she worked on at the Attorney General's Office.
 She also authored an op-ed in The Boston Globe outlining her plan to combat student loan predators.

 Healey defeated Republican nominee John Miller, an attorney, in the general election, 62.5% to 37.5%.
 Upon taking office, she became the United States' first openly lesbian state attorney general.